-Verda Healthcare offers the Model of Care training as a self-guided presentation on the Verda Healthcare website under Provider Resources.
+Verda Healthcare offers the MOC training as a self-guided presentation on the Verda Healthcare website under Provider Resources.

 At the end of the training, there will be a link to an attestation form.
 Please complete and submit the attestation online so Verda Healthcare has documentation of your completed training.